shushankai/shushank.github.io/_posts/2025-04-06-manual-backprop.markdown

 This push-pull dynamic—attraction for the right answer, repulsion for the wrong ones—shows exactly how models refine predictions.

-*Change: Replaced vague "pulled up" and "pushed down" with precise descriptions tied to gradient signs and added intuition about the mechanism.*

 #### 2. **Numerical Stability Isn’t Optional**
 I learned this the hard way with softmax.
 My first stab: